 …now the bad news: There are also some assembly performers that are, how shall I say this gently, “not so good.”

 First, let’s take a peek at your goals.
 Are you looking to scheduled nothing but good assembly shows this year?
 Stop right there.
 You can do better.
-Let’s make this your goal instead: Schedule nothing but GREAT assembly shows this year.
+Let’s make this your goal instead: Schedule nothing but GREAT assembly shows and virtual assemblies this year.
 Now, that’s better.
 But why raise your expectations that high?
 It’s simple.
 Remember the old saying, “Shoot for the stars and if you miss, you’ll land on the moon.”
 Landing on the moon still means you’ll have a really good assembly show every time.

 Variety acts, speakers, and performers know that the school assembly market can be very lucrative, so it can become flooded with performers from all sorts of backgrounds.
 There were days when elementary schools were scheduling one assembly show per month for their schools.
 At that time, everybody, from top full-time assembly performers to Uncle Harry, who did a few magic tricks or had a guitar, was performing in schools.
 Having a dud show or two was not uncommon, but it didn’t matter too much because the following month a new performer would visit your school.
 Fingers crossed that that show would be better.
 That approach doesn’t work anymore.
 Bad shows are not acceptable.
 Classroom time is too valuable to waste.
 Money is too tight.